Faculty & Staff

 Assistant Professor of Teaching & Management and Policy Field Specialist

 MSW, Monmouth University; MS, Soil & Water Engineering, International Development, Cornell University; BS, Mechanical Engineering with German minor, Rensselaer Polytechnic Institute

-She earned her MSW at Monmouth University with a concentration in International and Community Development.
-She earned her MS at Cornell University in Soil & Water Engineering and International Development, where she completed research in the Middle East examining the interconnections between water use and gender relations.
-She earned her BS at Rensselaer Polytechnic Institute in Mechanical Engineering with a minor in German, studying one year as a matriculated student in Germany.
+She earned her MSW at Monmouth University with a concentration in international and community development.
+She earned her MS at Cornell University in soil and water engineering and international development, where she completed research in the Middle East examining the interconnections between water use and gender relations.
+She earned her BS at Rensselaer Polytechnic Institute in mechanical engineering with a minor in German, studying one year as a matriculated student in Germany.

-Social Work Practice I
+- Social Work Practice II

-Social Work Practice II
+- Social Work Practice I

 - Generalist Practice I